David-Carr-C/David-Carr-C/README.md

 I’m a java developer, engineering student about computer science, with a high level of English.
 I’ve created CLI’s on C, Java, JavaScript and Php.
 Also, I’ve created GUI’s on Java.
 I’m knowledgeable about various areas of technology: web pages, operating systems, programming languages and databases.
 I’m searching the opportunity to acquire experience in the Tech Industry.

-I'm self-taught, I like to show things that I've learned, and also, I organize myself and work in a team effectively, I always enjoy to support my co-workers and have an environment of respect.
+I'm self-taught, I like to show knowledge that I've learned, and also, I organize myself and work in a team effectively, I always enjoy supporting my co-workers and have an environment of respect.

 - 📫 How to reach me **dav.t02@hotmail.com**
 <p align="left">